Studiegids

 Another research focus is the identification of novel biomarkers for disease and design of novel and innovative ways of drug administration via cutting-edge formulations and applications for drug-administrations.
 We design, synthesize, and characterize polypept(o)ids and their application in nanomedicine to improve existing therapies or enable novel diagnostic or therapeutic approaches.

-For the research specialisation - BioTherapeutics, students have to complete the following parts:
+For the research specialisation - BioTherapeutics, students have to complete the following parts after the general programme of year 1:

 • Elective space (18EC)